 Allergy injections.
 Allergy serum may be stored at the clinic.
-Allergy injections can be given between 8 a.m. and 4:30 p.m., Monday through Thursday, and 8 and 11:30 a.m., Friday, during fall and spring semesters.
-Administration of allergy injections during summer hours is limited.
+Allergy injections can be given between 8:30 a.m. and 4:00 p.m

 Health and wellness education.
 Health and wellness education includes screenings, assessments, consultations, workshops, classes, and resources to help individuals gain awareness and opportunities for better total wellness.
 Health education and health counseling can include, but are not limited to, weight management, heart-healthy living, sports performance, eating disorders, diabetic control, smoking cessation, and stress management.
 Registered dietitians and certified physical fitness instructors are on staff.